- Why TCI?

 FERPA: TCI provides schools and districts full access to their student information through our Application and Admin tool.
 Teachers can view their students’ information and download it at any time to a CSV file.
 All student accounts and content, including any grading information, are permanently deleted on June 30 each year as part of TCI’s annual student and class reset.
 It is the responsibility of schools and districts to export any student information such as points assigned for individual assessments, notebooks, and other content prior to that date.
 TCI does not maintain any student records.
-Parents and legal guardians can request deletion of student data prior to the June 30 reset by emailing a signed request to email@example.com.
+Parents and legal guardians can request deletion of student data prior to the June 30 reset by emailing a signed request to [email protected]

-How Student Information is used: TCI does not use student information for any purpose other than to enable access to and usage of our Student Subscription service.
+How student information is used: TCI uses student information exclusively to enable access to and usage of our Application.
 Data is used for educational purposes only.
 We will not sell, rent, or transfer any student information to any third party.
 We will not grant access to student information to any third party vendor other than to support the internal operations of TCI’s Application.
 TCI does not use student information for any marketing or advertising purpose.
 Content entered by a student remains the property of that student while it is stored in a TCI database and is shared only with the student’s teachers for grading purposes.
-In the interest of 100% transparency, we want you to know that TCI does maintain anonymized student usage metadata solely to support and improve the internal operations of our websites.
+In the interest of 100% transparency, we want you to know that TCI maintains anonymized student usage metadata solely to support and improve the internal operations of our Application.

 Information collected from teachers, administrators, and other non-student users and how that information is used